 So, What Can I Do To Become Healthier?

-Actually, the group that saw the most benefit was those considered "obese".
+What may surprise you is that the group that saw the most benefit were those considered “obese.”
 While their weight may not have changed, their health status did see improvements.
 This furthermore shows that you can improve your health without focusing on weight loss.

 - How To Explain Intuitive Eating (Blog post great for anyone new to IE!)